josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 _...A branching strategy is definitely required - **but which one?**_

 This flow describes a branching strategy in Git, which is specifically designed to be easy both to automate and to roll out event in large organizations.
 The flow uses a _branchy_ approach and is not dependent on any particular repository server.
-It's compliant with all that we've come across; GitHub, GitLab, Stash, Gerrit etc. It is automated purely by using  [Jenkins CI](www.jenkins-ci.org "Our favorite automation platform") and two plugins: The standard [Git  plugin][git-plugin] and the [Pretested Integration Plugin][pretested-integration-plugin].
+It's compliant with all that we've come across; GitHub, GitLab, Stash, Gerrit etc. It is automated purely by using  [Jenkins CI](http://www.jenkins-ci.org) "Our favorite automation platform" and two plugins: The standard [Git  plugin][git-plugin] and the [Pretested Integration Plugin][pretested-integration-plugin].

 You can see this flow as an optimized and automated version of the wide-spread - but in our opinion - far too complex model described in ["A successful branching model"](http://nvie.com/posts/a-successful-git-branching-model/) by @nvie.

 __The CoDe:U Git Flow looks like this__